 Most college basketball fans intuitively understand win shares.
 Football guys freak out when their team loses, whereas basketball guys understand that teams lose.
-Indiana, for example, is projected to be favored in every remaining game, but that doesn't mean they'll go undefeated.
+Even if a team is projected to be favored in every remaining game, as Wichita State currently is, that doesn't mean they'll go undefeated.
 In fact, the odds are overwhelmingly against them going undefeated in the regular season.

 A 15-point favorite is going to win roughly 90% of the time.
 So if a team played 10 straight games in which they were 15-point favorites, the odds are that they would go 9-1.
 It's just math.